greguu/bios/README.md

 # HUANANZHI X10X99 16D
 - Custom BIOS for HUANANZHI X10X99-16D motherboard
 - Various BIOS mods wiht S3 Turbo Unlock and -0mv to -100mv undervolting.
+- Best flashed using CH341A (green 3.3V) + SOIC8 Clip directly to the W25Q128JV chip.
+First power on may take a while and reboot often.
+Reset BIOS to defaults and reconfigure on first boot.

 ```
 X10X9916DV13-0.bin
 X10X9916DV13-50.bin